Literature / Death Comes as the End

 - Childhood Friend Romance: Renisenb and Hori at the end of the story.

-- The Corrupter: Nofret is this, although as much as she sows seeds of darkness, she also brings out the repressed darkness that was already there in the family members.
+- The Corrupter: Nofret is this.
+Subverted, however, because as Hori explains, rather than bringing the darkness in from outside, she merely brought out the repressed darkness that was already there in the family members.

 - Death by Irony: In the linen storeroom, Henet taunts the spirit of Imhotep's dead wife: "I'm the mistress here now and I'm telling you that your linen will bandage yet another body.
 And whose body is that, do you think?" - moments before the killer sneaks up behind her and mummifies her alive in linen.